kubernetes-sigs/lws/docs/setup/install.md

 ## Uninstall

-To uninstall a released version of LWS from your cluster, run the following command:
+To uninstall a released version of LeaderWorkerSet from your cluster, run the following command:

 ```shell
 VERSION=v0.1.0